Chart Color Schemes

 Transport servicing is good compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Daily service frequency averages 198 trips across all routes, equating to about 126 weekly trips per individual stop.
+Services run an average of 198 trips daily across all routes, translating to roughly 126 weekly trips per individual stop.

 Frequently Asked Questions - Transport